-Once the optimal parameters are found, we proceed to the post-processing step.
-Using obtained optimal parameters and corresponding structure of parameterized quantum circuit to infer the separability of the pure state $|\phi\rangle$.
+Once the optimal parameters are found, we proceed to the postprocessing step, using the obtained optimal parameters and the corresponding structure of the parameterized quantum circuit to infer the separability of the pure state $|\phi\rangle$.
 The analysis is divided into two cases.

-\textit{Case 1:} If the optimal PQC comes from $\mathcal{P}_1$, it indicates that the state $|\psi\rangle$ is fully separable.
+\textit{Case 1.} If the optimal PQC comes from $\mathcal{P}_1$, it indicates that the state $|\psi\rangle$ is fully separable.
 This is clear because the PQC in $\mathcal{P}_1$ is a local unitary that does not create any entanglement.

-\textit{Case 2:} If the optimal PQC comes from $\mathcal{P}_2$, we need to examine whether the two-qubit interaction unitary $Q_{j,k}(\boldsymbol{\theta}^{*})$ creates entanglement when applying it to a two-qubit separable state.
+\textit{Case 2.} If the optimal PQC comes from $\mathcal{P}_2$, we need to examine whether the two-qubit interaction unitary $Q_{j,k}(\boldsymbol{\theta}^{*})$ creates entanglement when applying it to a two-qubit separable state.
 We evaluate the entanglement property by calculating the purity $\tr(\varrho_j^2)$ of the reduced density matrix $\varrho_j=\tr_{\{1,\cdots,n\}/j}(|\psi\rangle\langle\psi|)$.
-Fig.\ref{Fig1} shows an example of $4$-qubit example.
+Figure \ref{Fig1} shows an example of $4$-qubit system.
 If the purity is not one, it indicates that entanglement is formed between the qubits $(j,k)$.
 In this case, an edge is added between the qubit pair $(j,k)$.
 Conversely, if the purity is equal to one, it implies that the qubits $(j,k)$ remain separable, and no edge is added between them.

-After examining all the two-qubit interaction unitaries, we construct a graph $G=(\mathrm{V},\mathrm{E})$ with $n$ vertices $\mathrm{V}=\{1,2,\cdots,n\}$ representing individual qubits, and edges $\mathrm{E}=\{\mathrm{E}_{ij}\}$ for different $(i,j)$, where $\mathrm{E}_{ij}$ denotes that the vertices (qubit pair) $(i,j)$ are connected.
+After examining all the two-qubit interaction unitaries, we construct a graph $G=(V,E)$ with $n$ vertices $V=\{1,2,\cdots,n\}$ representing individual qubits, and edges $E=\{E_{ij}\}$ for different $(i,j)$, where $E_{ij}$ denotes that the vertices (qubit pair) $(i,j)$ are connected.
 Based on the graph, we conclude that an $n$-qubit pure state is $k$-separable if the graph $G$ can be partitioned into at most $k$ disconnected subgraphs.